-The budget exceeded actual expenditures primarily because of lower maintenance, legal fees, and lake bank erosion expenditures than were anticipated.
+The budget exceeded actual expenditures primarily because of lower maintenance, traffic monitoring, engineering, and lake bank erosion expenditures than were anticipated.

-The September 30, 2022 budget was amended for engineering, lake bank erosion and erosion restoration expenditures that were higher than originally anticipated.
+The September 30, 2023 budget was amended for engineering, lake bank erosion and miscellaneous maintenance expenditures that were higher than originally anticipated.